快速導覽

 Plan an all-you-can-eat evening

-If someone tells you that there are more than 500 restaurants in Yau Ma Tei, Tsim Sha Tsui, and Mong Kok, this statement is actually not an exaggeration at all.
-As long as you go to Yau Ma Tei, Tsim Sha Tsui or Mong Kok once in person, I believe you will suddenly suffer from the difficulty of choosing like us.
-Because you want to try every restaurant once, it is best to stay in Hong Kong for a few more days so that you can have more opportunities to try more different restaurants.
+Someone once said that there are more than 500 restaurants in Yau Ma Tei, Tsim Sha Tsui, and Mong Kok.
+Don't be surprised, this statement is actually not an exaggeration at all.
+Because as long as you go to Yau Ma Tei, Tsim Sha Tsui, and Mong Kok, you will find that there are many restaurants lined up on Nathan Road at the same time.
+We can guarantee that you will be like us, standing in front of several restaurants and suddenly having difficulty choosing which one to choose.
+Because you will want to try every restaurant once and try different dishes every day.
+The best thing is to stay in Hong Kong for a few more days until you can’t eat anymore.

 Recommended restaurants in Yau Ma Tei, Tsim Sha Tsui and Mong Kok: